By Jennifer Hull, Operations Manager/ Pet Care Specialist/ Central Pet/ Owns 2 dogs and 5 cats

 There were multiple occasions that Jack would chew the rawhide bones or strips into soft, rubbery, saliva soaked pieces.
 While attempting to swallow these pieces he would gag, regurgitate and then pick it up and try again.
 There were a few times that we all came running to pull the slobbery mass from the back of his throat, ensure that he wasn’t going to die, and then tossed it out only to replace it with a new one.
 This got me thinking.
 Was this just my dog’s inability to be patient enough to chew his food properly?
 Or was this a common occurrence for other pets as well?
 After I began researching the product, I was blown away by what I found.

 In the US alone, hundreds of dogs die each year from these seemingly harmless rawhide treats.
 What they don’t tell you on the label is that the rawhide you are feeding your beloved pups may cause contamination from bacteria or chemicals used when making it, (a process I recommend you read up on), digestive irritation from chemicals or bacteria and, more commonly, choking, blockages and death.
 Yes, MORE commonly.
 The truth is the chances of contamination or digestive irritation are fairly typical among most pet treats.
 Your pet may have an allergy, be sensitive to specific ingredients, have a sensitive stomach or run the risk of getting salmonella or E coli from poorly processed treats.
 But this applies to most all pets and treats out there.
-It’s the ‘death’ part that I want to focus on.
+For these types of issues, dog insurance would usually cover your vet bill.

 If your pet swallows these slobbery pieces of rawhide they run the risk of those pieces becoming lodged in the esophagus or other parts of their digestive tract.
 These rubbery chunks can pass through the stomach, undigested, causing blockages in the intestine without any immediate sign of distress.
 Depending on where that blockage is located and its size, your vet may be able to remove it through their throat.
 However, once it’s made its way to the stomach or intestine, abdominal surgery is required.
 This, of course, is assuming that you catch it in time to save them.
 An unresolved blockage will lead to death.